Benjamin200011/Benjamin200011/README.md

 - 👋 Hi, I’m @Benjamin200011
-- 👀 I’m interested in ... software development
+- 👀 I’m interested in ...
+Data Science
 - 🌱 I’m currently learning ...
-React js
+Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a Python and data science project
 - 📫 How to reach me ... otuyabenjamin2000@gmail.com

 <!---